Rockwell Automation Announces Mobility Co-Innovation with Microsoft

 Industrial workers are increasingly turning to mobile devices to improve productivity and collaboration.
 However, interfaces need to be tailored to the specific device that is being used, especially to design, operate and maintain industrial automation systems.
 To meet this user preference, Rockwell Automation and Microsoft Corp. are announcing a mobility co-innovation project designed for industrial environments where a wireless network connection is not always reliable.

-The co-innovation brings together leading IP technology from Microsoft’s Project Thali team, which includes JXcore from Nubisa Inc., and complements the expanding mobile foundation toolkit from Rockwell Automation.
-The toolkit enables Rockwell Automation offerings with a consistent Web-based user interface for a specific device; tablet, smartphone or desktop, and now includes a prototype app, dubbed Project Stanton (@Project_Stanton).
-Both the product toolkit adopters and a new app prototype will be demonstrated at the Automation Fair event from Rockwell Automation in Chicago, Nov.
+The co-innovation brings together leading IP technology from Project Thali (@Thaliproject), an open-source solution incubated by Microsoft.
+It also includes JXcore from Nubisa Inc., and complements the expanding mobile foundation toolkit from Rockwell Automation.
+The toolkit enables Rockwell Automation offerings with a consistent web-based user interface for a specific device; tablet, smartphone or desktop and now includes a prototype app, dubbed Project Stanton (@Project_Stanton).
+Both the product toolkit adopters and a new app prototype will be demonstrated at the Automation Fair event in Chicago, Nov.
 18 and 19.